ballerina-guides/integration-samples/salesforce_api/gsheet-new-row-to-sfdc-new-contact/Readme.md

 4. Provide the client ID and client secret to obtain the refresh token and access token.
 For more information on obtaining OAuth2 credentials, go to [Salesforce documentation](https://help.salesforce.com/articleView?id=remoteaccess_authenticate_overview.htm).
 5. Once you obtained all configurations, Replace "" in the `Conf.toml` file with your data.

-### Setting up Google sheets account
+### Setting up Google Sheets account
-1. Create a Google account and create a connected app by visiting [Google cloud platform APIs and Services](https://console.cloud.google.com/apis/dashboard).
+1. Create a Google account and create a connected app by visiting [Google Cloud platform APIs and Services](https://console.cloud.google.com/apis/dashboard).
 2. Click `Library` from the left side menu.
 3. In the search bar enter Google Sheets.
-4. Then select Google Sheets API and click `Enable` button.
+4. Then select Google Sheets API and click the `Enable` button.
 5. Complete OAuth Consent Screen setup.
 6. Click `Credential` tab from left sidebar.
 In the displaying window click `Create Credentials` button.
 Select OAuth client ID.
 7. Fill the required fields.
 Add https://developers.google.com/oauthplayground to the Redirect URI field.